adamson-faozy/ethub-client/README.md

 still many boiler plate areas

 checklists are:

 -complete nav and header

 -Style up the Messages List

--Add functionality to send messahes via  transaction signable with metamasek or if not possible we ask users for provate key to sigh transactions/calculate nonce
+-Add functionality to send messages via  transaction signable with metamask or if not possible we ask users for private key to sign transactions/calculate nonce